-Dr. Taylor has taught 11 different courses in general special education, behavior disorders, and autism.
-She has published over 20 refereed and invited publications (one republished in a book), made over 40 professional presentations, and obtained approximately $3.8 million in external grant funding.
-She is currently the project director of Certified Behavior Analysts for Nevada Schools (CBANS) and is a co-investigator on Early Childhood Hybrid Online Special Educator Education (ECHOSEE) with Dr. Ann Bingham and Dr. Stephen Rock.
-She is also a co-director of the Nevada Collaborative Investment in Teaching Excellence (N-CITE) with Dr. Tammy Abernathy, a leadership preparation grant to fund special education doctoral students in preparation for the professoriate.
-She has served as the program coordinator for special education since 2013 and the graduate director for the program since 2016.
-Dr. Taylor is a past editor of The Researcher, the journal of the Northern Rocky Mountain Educational Research Association (NRMERA), and was president of NRMERA in 2015-16.
-Her main research methodology involves the use of mixed-methods designs and online surveys.
+Taylor has taught 16 different courses in general special education, emotional/behavior disorders, autism, and mixed-methods research.
+She has published over 30 refereed and invited publications, including four chapters in Routledge’s Psychology in the Real World (2022), made over 60 professional presentations, and obtained over $5 million in external grant funding.
+She is currently the project director of Project SELF (Special Education Leaders of the Future), a 325D Leadership preparation grant, with co-PIs Lindsay Diamond, Ph.D. and Randall Owen, Ph.D.
+She served as the project director of Certified Behavior Analysts for Nevada Schools (CBANS) from 2013-2019 and was a co-investigator on Early Childhood Hybrid Online Special Educator Education (ECHOSEE) with Ann Bingham, Ph.D. and Stephen Rock, Ph.D. from 2013-2019.
+She was also a co-director of the Nevada Collaborative Investment in Teaching Excellence (N-CITE) with Tammy Abernathy, Ph.D., a leadership preparation grant to fund special education doctoral students in preparation for the professoriate (2015-2020).
+She is currently the program coordinator and graduate director for special education and has also served as program coordinator for the Integrated Elementary Teaching Program.
+Shanon Taylor is a past editor of The Researcher (now Educational Research: Theory & Practice), the journal of the Northern Rocky Mountain Educational Research Association (NRMERA), and was president of NRMERA in 2015-16.
+She is an active member of the Council for Exceptional Children, the Council for Children with Behavioral Disorders, the Teacher Education Division (CEC), the Division on Autism and Developmental Disabilities (CEC), the Division for Research (CEC), NRMERA, and the Mixed Methods International Research Association.
+Her main research methodology involves the use of mixed-methods designs and online surveys, as well as qualitative research, primarily phenomenology.

 - Ed.D., The University of Memphis